 - Not be founded or managed by themselves or by an intermediary who is not up to date with their tax and Social Security obligations.

 - Not be founded or managed by persons convicted by final judgement for a crime of dishonest administration, punishable insolvency, corporate crimes, crimes of money laundering, financing of terrorism, crimes against the Public Treasury and Social Security, crimes of corruption, bribery, influence peddling, embezzlement of public funds, fraud and unlawful exactions or urban planning crimes, as well as the penalty of loss of the possibility of obtaining public subsidies or aid.
 Also, not having lost the possibility of contracting with the public administration.

 - Not to carry out an activity that generates significant damage to the environment in accordance with Regulation (EU) 2020/852 on establishing a framework to facilitate sustainable investment and amending Regulation (EU) 2019/2088.

 - Not have partners who hold, directly or indirectly, a stake of at least 5% of the share capital or whose administrators have been convicted by final judgement for any of the criminal offences detailed in requirement number 11 on this page.

 Bear in mind that your start-up will be eligible for the certification only as long as these requirements apply to your business.
 If the relevant circumstances of the start-up change after having applied for or been granted the certification, ENISA must be notified.

-Conesa Legal is made up of a multilingual team of lawyers and graduates specializing in labour law.
+Conesa Legal is made up of a multilingual team of lawyers and specialists in labour law and finance.
 We can handle tax, accounting, social security and legal issues, without you needing to contact several companies.
 Contact us to find out how we can support your start-up to thrive: